What is Directors and Officers Insurance and How Does It Protect Your Business?

 This insurance provides protection for these individuals in the event of lawsuits or claims made against them for alleged wrongful acts while performing their duties.
 The premium for D&O insurance can vary depending on the size and industry of the company, as well as the level of coverage needed.

-D&O policies typically have monetary limits that vary depending on the size and type of organization, as well as the level of risk involved.
+D&O protection typically has monetary limits that vary depending on the size and type of organization, as well as the level of risk involved.

 For smaller companies, the limits may range from $1 million to $5 million, while larger organizations may have limits of $25 million or more.
 It is important to carefully review and understand the specific limits and coverage of a D&O policy to ensure adequate protection.